ordinaryzelig/minispec-metadata/README.md

   end
 end
 ```

+You can use `--tag` more than once to include more tags to be run (any matching tags will run).

 Note that when using `rake`, you need to wrap Minitest's options like this: `rake test TESTOPTS='--tag js'`.